ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-that a beauty
-so delicate was equally perishable.
-The gen­
-eral appearance of the bed, however, was
-quite impaired by the drought.
-The leaves of
-the Phlox were wilted, aud the buds dried
-up before they could fairly open.
-The Linum,
-with flowers more rugged than the foliage,
-bloomed upon leafless stems.
-The Achania
-and Shell Flower alone endured the drought
-without material injury.
-In fact, the Shell
-Flower as if drought were precisely the thing
-needed, grew luxuriantly until long after
-frosts.
-flow 10 Treat Insect Mtings.
-A writer in the London garden gives the
-following hints on this subject:
 The pain caused by the sting of a plantor
 insect is the result of a certain amount of acid
 poison injected into the blood.
 The first thing